ianlewis/kay/docs/source/settings.rst

 .. attribute:: JINJA2_ENVIRONMENT_KWARGS

-   Specify the keyword arguments passed to Jinja2 contructor.
+   The keyword arguments passed to Jinja2 contructor.
 The default is following.

    .. code-block:: python